Why is this medication prescribed?

 - Discard any unused portion of the tube once you finish this treatment.
 Do not use ivermectin lotion again without talking to your doctor.

 After using ivermectin lotion, sanitize all the clothing, underwear, pajamas, hats, sheets, pillowcases, and towels you have used recently.
-These items should be washed in very hot water or dry-cleaned.
+Machine wash clothing at high temperatures (150°F) and tumble in a hot dryer for 20 minutes.
 You should also wash combs, brushes, hairs clips and other personal care items in hot water.

 Ask your pharmacist or doctor for a copy of the manufacturer's information for the patient.